Rohan Ferguson: Motherwell

 On Friday 18 August 2017, Ferguson signed for Motherwell on a three-year contract, although he was immediately sent back out on loan to Airdrie for the remainder of the 2017–2018 season.
 Youngsters Jake Hastie and Luke Watt were also sent out on loan to Airdrie as part of the deal.
 Ferguson played a further 24 matches for Airdrie on loan and ended up with 80 appearances for the Diamonds.

 Ferguson's first competitive match for Motherwell was in the Scottish Challenge Cup, appearing for Well's Colts team versus East Stirlingshire at the Falkirk Stadium.
 On 3 April 2019, Ferguson debuted for the first-team, appearing as a substitute for the injured Mark Gillespie in a 3–1 defeat versus Aberdeen.

 Linfield (Loan spell)

 On 19 July 2019, Ferguson moved out on loan to Linfield for the entire 2019–20 season.
 Ferguson was released by Motherwell in May 2020.

 Queen of the South

 On 17 September 2020, Ferguson signed a one-year deal with Scottish Championship club Queen of the South.

 Larne

 On 8 June 2021, Ferguson signed a one-year deal with NIFL Premiership club Larne.
+He helped Larne to become the first Irish Football League team to qualify for the Europa Conference League in the 2024/25 season, after beating Lincoln Red Imps on aggregate.